localpolitics/lpanda/README.md

 ## Installation

-You can install the released version of `lpanda` from CRAN with (soon):
+You can install the released version of `lpanda` from CRAN with:

 ``` r
 install.packages("lpanda")